What Does The Bible Say About Marriage? (7 surprising truths)

 2. Marriage Is About Companionship

-That’s the first thing God says when he creates marriage in Genesis 2:18.
+Marriage should center around companionship.
+This is the first thing that God does when he creates marriage in Genesis 2:18.
 He lays out that the foundation of marriage is a friendship of two co-equals coming together as one.
-There’s much more to be said about this passage, but that will have to wait until another blog post.

 According to the story of creation human beings are built deficient in a way.
 We were designed for each other.
 This isn’t a consequence of the fall, instead it’s an intentional part of our design.
 God created Adam with a deficiency that would cause him to seek out an intimate relationship.

-Humans are social beings and we are made for each other.
+Humans are social beings, and we are made for each other.
 We need each other.
-We are better together than apart.
-Marriage exists to meet the needs that exist within us.
+This isn’t just for marriage but in life; we are designed to go through life with others.
+And marriage exists to meet the needs that exist within us.

 When we enter into a marriage we are united with each other.
 The two become one in ways that we don’t fully comprehend.
 Jesus makes this clear in Matthew 5:31-32 and Matthew 19:1-12.
 Marriage is a union that is irreversible.